-Im-b'chukotai teleichu - if/as/when/to the extent you walk in My directives ... v'et-mitzvotai tishmeiru - and treasure/cherish/guard My lifestyle teachings ... va'asitem otam - and make/build them into a practical, visible, functional Kingdom reality ....
-Leviticus 26:3.
+Im-b'chukotai teleichu - if/as/when/to the extent you walk in My directives ... v'et-mitzvotai tishmeiru - and treasure/cherish/guard My lifestyle teachings ... va'asitem otam - and make/build them into a practical, visible, functional Kingdom reality Leviticus 26:3.

-Our journey through Sefer Vayikra - the stunning phase-by-phase description of the 'From-Glory-unto-Glory' and 'More-Excellent-Way' Bridal Makeover that our Bridegroom-King has designed for our sanctification - is nearing its end.
+Our journey through Sefer Vayikra - the stunning phase-by-phase description of the Extreme Bridal Makeover that our Bridegroom-King has designed for our sanctification - is nearing its end.
 The concluding parsha of this sefer has been given the name B'chukotai.
 In this section of Holy Writ our Covenant Partner in Heaven intends to both inspire our hearts and prepare our minds for the next stage of our journey.
 He knows that the intensely challenging people, places, situations, circumstances and events of Sefer Bamidbar - the Book known by the Western world as 'Numbers' - are waiting for us just around the bend.